maltehedderich/blog/docs/posts/sklearn_pipelines.md

 ])
 ```

-Great, now that we have two pipelines, one for numerical features and one for categorical features, we can combine the two pipelines into a single pipeline with the `ColumnTransformer`.
-The `ColumnTransformer` class applies a transformer to a subset of the columns of the input data.
-We can specify which columns to transform with a list of tuples.
-Each tuple contains the name of the transformer and a list of columns to transform.
-Instead of passing a list of columns, we can also pass a scikit-learn selector object.
-For example, we can use the `make_column_selector` function to select all columns of a certain data type.
+With both pipelines for numerical and categorical features ready, we combine them using `ColumnTransformer`.
+This class applies transformers to subsets of columns.
+We specify the columns using tuples that contain the transformer name and a list of columns, or using a selector object that can be created with `make_column_selector` and selects the columns by data type.

-In our case we want to apply the `numerical_preprocessor` to all numeric columns and the `categorical_preprocessor` to all categorical columns.
-We can do this with the following code:
+Here, we apply `numerical_preprocessor` to all numeric columns and `categorical_preprocessor` to all categorical columns:

 ```python
 from sklearn.compose import ColumnTransformer, make_column_selector